Ray Bradbury: Kaleidoscope. Summary and analysis

 Ray Bradbury: The Gift

-In ‘The Gift,’ a short story by Ray Bradbury published in Esquire in December 1952, a family embarks on their first space voyage on Christmas Eve.
-The boy is excited about the adventure, but his parents worry about celebrating the holiday in the middle of space, especially after the gift they had prepared was held up at customs.
-Now, the father must find a creative way to keep the magic of Christmas alive for his son, proving that the Christmas spirit can shine anywhere, even in the stars.
+“The Gift” is a short story by Ray Bradbury, first published in Esquire in December 1952.
+A family sets out on its first space journey on Christmas Eve.
+The boy is thrilled by the adventure, but his parents worry about how to celebrate the holiday in the emptiness of space—especially after customs has confiscated the present they had prepared.
+Now the father must find a creative way to keep the magic of Christmas alive for his son, proving that the Christmas spirit can shine anywhere, even among the stars.

 Ray Bradbury: The Exiles